 Zoo Rules, Policies & Prohibited Items

-- Following government guidelines beginning Sunday, March 6, 2022, the Zoo will no longer have mask requirements for guests, but still recommends that guests wear them indoors.
+- Following government guidelines beginning Sunday, March 6, 2022, the Zoo will no longer have mask requirements for guest.
 Please continue to be kind and considerate of others’ decision to wear or not wear masks.

 - The Zoo is tobacco- and smoke-free.
 The use of these products, including e-cigarettes, within Zoo grounds is prohibited.

 - Coolers and picnic baskets are permitted on the Zoo grounds.
 (Glass bottles are prohibited.)
 There are picnic areas located in central areas at the Zoo.

 - Family-friendly attire is required (no profanity or graphic images).
 Shirt and shoes must be worn.
 Swimsuits are prohibited.

 - Wearing a costume or mask over the age of 13 is prohibited.